indigo-dc/flaat/README.md

 ```
 or

-Please find details for usage in example.py and in the respective
+Please find details for usage in the examples and in the respective
 docstrings.

 Your Bearer token can be any OIDC Access Token.